Goodfellas – Henry’s Brown Leather Blazer

 I offer the warning that many brown leather blazers, vintage or not, can look pretty cheesy on the wrong person or paired with the wrong stuff.
 Henry’s attire walks the line of “eh, it was good for it’s time” and “holy shit, that’s badass and I just peed a little.”
 You want people thinking the latter.
 Proceed accordingly.

 The jacket itself is medium brown in color.
-It’s styled like a typical single-breasted jacket with notch lapels, a 2-button front, and a ventless rear.
+It’s styled like a typical single-breasted jacket with notch lapels, two-button front, and a ventless rear.
 A casual sportcoat is evoked with the patch breast and hip pockets.
 The lining is dark brown with an inner pocket on each side.

-Henry wears a black knit long-sleeved casual shirt.
+Henry wears a black knit long-sleeved casual shirt over one of his usual white ribbed cotton sleeveless undershirts.
 The buttons are large and white and the turndown collar is very soft and flappy.
 The shirt buttons seven down the front with a double button fastening at the bottom.
 This is a very retro ’60s look, when shirts like this were meant to be worn untucked but still look neat.

 The pants, which are a little tight for my preference, are dark brown flat front trousers.
 The material looks like a polyester or similar blend.
 They are very retro-styled with plain-hemmed bottoms, frogmouth pockets, and a unique extended tab built-in belt that fastens through a brass squared clasp.
 There are no rear pockets.
 This sort of clean waistband is good for Henry as there are no bulky pockets, clumsy fly, or extended belt for him to catch his gun on when drawing it.

-Henry’s accessories are the usual: his gold Catholic cross necklace, gold pinky ring on the right pinky with a dark ruby stone, and a gold watch.
-This watch is more casual than his Rolex Day-Date; this has a dark brown leather strap and a gold squared case and face.
-Underneath is his usual white sleeveless A-style undershirt.
+Henry’s accessories are the usual: his gold Catholic cross necklace, gold pinky ring on the right pinky with a dark ruby stone, and a gold Orion quartz watch with a gold dial (and 3:00 date window) on a dark brown lizard leather band, as proven by a 2022 Propstore auction.

 Go Big or Go Home